joe7575/techage_modpack/README.md

 # Modpack Tech Age [techage]

 This modpack covers all necessary and useful mods to be able to use techage.
-All mods have the own README.txt.
+All mods have their own README.txt.
 For further information please consult these files.

 This modpack contains:
 - techage: The main mod